sbuerk/fixture-packages/README.md

 # Composer plugin `sbuerk/fixture-packages`

+> [!IMPORTANT]
+> **EXPERIMENTAL** for now, behaviour and configuration can and will change at
+> any point in a breaking way until baseline implementation has been proven as
+> battle-proof and 1.x is released.

 Package `sbuerk/fixture-packages` provides a development context composer plugin, which allows to define paths to scan for composer packages and adopt `autoload` registrations from package as `autoload-dev` registration of the root package,